specklesystems/speckle-docs/dev/server-setup.md

-# Deploying a Server - DigitalOcean Marketplace App
+# (deprecated) Deploying a Server - DigitalOcean Marketplace App

 ::: tip IMPORTANT
-As of March 2024 Speckle has sunsetted the DigitalOcean Marketplace App.
+As of March 2024 Speckle has deprecated the DigitalOcean Marketplace App.
 We instead recommend following our [deployment guide using Docker Compose](./server-manualsetup.md).

-If you need help deploying a production server, [we can help](https://speckle.systems/getstarted/)!
+If you need help exploring your options for running and managing a Speckle server, [we can help](https://speckle.systems/getstarted/)!
 :::

 The following provides details on how to maintain an existing DigitalOcean Marketplace App deployment.